SuryaSriramD/EV-Charger-Usage/README.md

   - Distance from current location
 - 🌓 Dark/Light theme support
 - 📱 Responsive design for both iOS and Android
-- [Supabase Logo]: Used for databse
+- Supabase: Used for database

 ## Prerequisites